akihirao/At_Reseq_sim/README.md

-# AT_Reseq_sim
+# DNA muntant simulation for validating variant calloing workflow
-Bioinformatics pipeline for DNA muntation simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>.
+Bioinformatics pipeline for muntant simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>.

 # Requirement